+Minors
-The English Division offers minors in English, Literature, and Writing.
-For students wishing to complete more than one minor offered by the English Division, each minor must have at least 12 unique credits.

-Requirements for a minor in English:
+The English Division offers minors in Literature and in Writing.
+Requirements for a minor in Literature:

-Any 200-level writing or literature course in English ENGL 325/326 Surveys of British Literature I & II or ENGL 327 Survey of American Literature or ENGL328 Language of Literary Art

-10-12 credits of 400-level writing and/or literature coursework in English Total Credit Hours Note: ENGL 450-Independent Study does not count toward the minor in English.
-10-12 20 Requirements for a minor in Literature: One 200-level literature class ("A" Area of Knowledge) 4 ENGL 325/326 Surveys of British Literature I & II or ENGL 327 Survey of American Literature 4-6 10-12 credits of 400-level coursework in literature 10-12 Total Credit Hours 20 Note: ENGL 450-Independent Study does not count toward the minor in Literature.
-Requirements for a minor in Writing: One 200-level creative writing class 4 ENGL 328 The Language of Literary Art 4 12 credits selected from 400-level writing courses 12 Total Credit Hours 20 Note: ENGL 450-Independent Study does not count toward the minor in Writing.
+One 200-level literature class ("A" Area of Knowledge) ENGL 325/326 Surveys of British Literature I & II or ENGL 327 Survey of American Literature 4-6 10-12 credits of 400-level coursework in writing and literature 10-12 Total Credit Hours

+Note: ENGL 450-Independent Study does not count toward the minor in Literature.

+Requirements for or a minor in Writing:

+One 200-level creative writing class 4

+ENGL 328 The Language of Literary Art 4

+12 credits selected from 400-level writing courses 12

+Total Credit Hours 20

+Note: ENGL 450-Independent Study does not count toward the minor in Writing.

+Environmental Studies